derafu/markdown/README.md

 - 📦 **Easy Integration**: Works standalone or within any PHP project.
 - 🏷 **MIT Licensed**: Open-source and free to use.

+> [!INFO] Admonition Extension
+>
+> This library includes an admonition extension to process common messages.
+For example: tip, info and warning.

 ## Installation

 Install via Composer: